bricks-dev/crypto_tweets_sentiment/README.md

 # crypto_tweets_sentiment
 Transfer IMDB sentiment analysis model to crypto currency related tweets

+## Problem:
+To find out the market sentiment over a period of time.

+To find correlation between sentiment change and market movement.

+## Solution:
+1. Train sentiment analysis model.
+[100%]

+2. Crawl for tweets of bitcoin.
+[0%]

+3. Used trained model to make sentiment prediction.
+[0%]

+4. Compare timeline of tweets with timeline of market movement.
+[0%]

+5. If there is some corellation on this smaller dataset, setup server to run on a long term dataset.
+[0%]

-# sentiment analysis with pytorch as explained in fastai lesson 4
+## Sentiment analysis with pytorch as explained in fastai lesson 4

 http://forums.fast.ai/t/wiki-lesson-4/9402/1

-# setup
+## setup

 #### 1. Follow fastai's setup procedure, don't use `pip install fastai`, pull the github directory, this is because fastai is changing really fast.